Last Updated on September 20, 2023 by Karl Thompson

 Perspectives on The Family

-An Overview of what you need to know –a knowledge check list covering key concepts, research studies, sociologists, and some suggested short answer and essay style exam questions for this aspect of the A-level sociology specification.
+An Overview of what you need to know – a knowledge check list covering key concepts, research studies, sociologists.
+Includes suggested short answer and essay style exam questions for this aspect of the A-level sociology specification.

 The Functionalist perspective on the family – detailed class notes covering Murdock’s 4 functions of the family, Talcott Parson’s functional fit theory, and his ‘two irreducible functions of the nuclear family in industrial society’, as well as a reminder about Functionalist ideas on traditional gender roles.